René Nourse, CFP®

-Money can be one of the biggest sources of stress, and can arguably be the worst kind of stress.
-Women, in particular, are more likely than men to report finances as a source of stress, according to the American Psychological Association.
+Money can be one of the biggest sources of stress, and can arguably be one of the worst kinds of stress.
+According to the American Psychological Association, women, in particular, are more likely than men to report finances as a source of stress.

 When you feel like you are under too much financial pressure and can’t get out, it’s hard to feel like you can handle your emotions surrounding it.
 Here are some tips to help you feel more in control of both your finances, and your stress around them.